Skip to content

 Pull NFL play-by-play from the public nflverse data (2018-2024 gives you about 1,800 regular-season games, enough to train without overfitting).
 Aggregate to one row per game with home and away final scores, the closing spread, and the closing total.
 Set margin = home_score - away_score as your target.

-Split walk-forward, never randomly.
-A typical split is 2018-2022 train, 2023 validate, 2024 test.
-Random splits leak future information into the training set because the league trends each season — pass rates, kicker accuracy, hash-mark rules — and a random shuffle gives the model peeks at outcomes it would not have at bet time.
+Train on old seasons, then test on newer ones the model never saw — never shuffle games at random.
+A typical split is 2018-2022 to train, 2023 to tune, 2024 to test.
+Random shuffling lets the model peek at the future, because the league shifts each season — pass rates, kicker accuracy, rule tweaks — and a shuffle hands the model outcomes it would never have known at the moment you'd actually place the bet.

 Step 2: Compute opponent-adjusted Elo and EPA

-Three features carry most of the predictive weight beyond the closing line itself:
+Three stats carry most of the predictive weight beyond the closing line itself:

 1. Net yards per play differential.
 Offensive yards per play minus defensive yards per play allowed, last eight games, opponent-adjusted.
 Yards is noisier than EPA but more transparent and almost as predictive.